Unity automatically imports assets and manages various kinds of additional data about them for you. Below is a description of how this process works.

 When you place an Asset such as a texture in the Assets folder, Unity will first detect that a new file has been added (the editor frequently checks the contents of the Assets folder against the list of assets it already knows about).
 Once a unique ID value has been assigned to the asset to enable it to be accessed internally, it will be imported and processed.
 The asset that you actually see in the Project panel is the result of that processing and its data contents will typically be different to those of the original asset.
 For example, a texture may be present in the Assets folder as a PNG file but will be converted to an internal format after import and processing.

 Using an internal format for assets allows Unity to keep additional data known as metadata which enables the asset data to be handled in a much more flexible way.
 For example, the Photoshop file format is convenient to work with, but you wouldn’t expect it to support game engine features such as mip maps.
 Unity’s internal format, however, can add extra functionality like this to any asset type.
 All metadata for assets is stored in the Library folder.
-As as user, you should never have to alter the Library folder manually and attempting to do so may corrupt the project.
+As a user, you should never have to alter the Library folder manually and attempting to do so may affect the functioning of the project in the Unity editor.
+However, it is always safe to delete the Library folder (while the project is not open in Unity) as all its data is generated from what is stored in the Assets and ProjectSettings folders.
+This also means that the Library folder should not be included in version control.

-When backing up a project, you should always back up the main Unity project folder, containing both the Assets and Library folders.
-All the information in the subfolders is crucial to the way Unity works.
+When backing up a project, you should always back up the main Unity project folder, containing both the Assets and ProjectSettings folders.
+All the information in these folders is crucial to the way Unity works.
+You can ignore the Library and Temp folders for backup purposes.